Best Roofing Materials 2026: Asphalt vs Metal vs Tile

 Metal Roofing: Durability Meets Energy Efficiency

-Metal roofing has surged in residential popularity over the past decade, now accounting for approximately 15 percent of the residential market and growing.
+Metal roofing has become a common premium residential upgrade over the past decade.
 Available in steel, aluminum, copper, and zinc, metal roofs offer exceptional longevity, superior energy efficiency, and outstanding weather resistance that justify their higher upfront investment for many homeowners.

 Standing seam metal roofing is the premium option, featuring interlocking vertical panels with concealed fasteners that create a clean, modern architectural look.
 Material costs range from $200 to $400 per square, with professional installation bringing the total to $600 to $1,200 per square.
 Metal shingle panels that mimic the appearance of traditional asphalt shingles, wood shakes, or slate tiles cost $150 to $300 per square for materials and are easier to install than standing seam.

 One of metal roofing's strongest advantages is energy efficiency.
-Consider adding solar panels when replacing your roof — JouleIO's Solar Roof Calculator shows potential savings.
-Reflective metal surfaces bounce solar radiation rather than absorbing it, reducing cooling costs by 10 to 25 percent in hot climates.
-Metal also excels in snowy regions because snow slides off the smooth surface rather than accumulating, reducing ice dam formation and structural snow load concerns.
-Wind resistance is excellent, with most standing seam systems rated for sustained winds of 110 to 140 mph.
+Consider adding solar panels when replacing your roof because JouleIO's Solar Roof Calculator can model potential savings.
+Reflective metal surfaces can bounce more solar radiation than dark roof products, but the U.S. Department of Energy notes that actual savings depend on climate, surroundings, roof assembly insulation, roof type, and HVAC efficiency.
+Metal also excels in snowy regions because snow can slide off the smooth surface rather than accumulating, reducing ice dam formation and structural snow load concerns.
+Wind resistance depends on the exact panel, substrate, fasteners, and installation method, with many standing seam systems designed for high-wind assemblies.
 The 40 to 70 year lifespan means many homeowners will never need to replace their roof again.
 Proper attic insulation underneath a metal roof maximizes both the energy savings and noise reduction benefits.

 Metal Roofing at a Glance